“India’s growth story will be written not only in GDP numbers, but in the expanding opportunities and leadership of its women.”

 At the community level, women are equally indispensable.
 Accredited Social Health Activists (ASHA workers) form the backbone of primary healthcare, driving India’s COVID-19 vaccination efforts, improving maternal and child health, and monitoring disease in the remotest areas.
 Their contributions have been recognized globally, with the WHO honoring them as Global Health Leaders.

 Beyond healthcare, women underpin broader social development.
-Whether in nutrition, sanitation, education or rural development, they enable the resilience of communities.
-Investing in their capacity, safety and wellbeing is therefore, an investment in India’s social foundation itself.
+Whether in nutrition, sanitation, education, or rural development, they enable the resilience of communities.
+Investing in their capacity, safety, and wellbeing is therefore, an investment in India’s social foundation itself.

-Way Forward
+The Way Forward

-Equally important is building institutional ecosystems that allow women not only to participate but to influence national priorities, in industry, governance, science and public policy.
+Equally important is building institutional ecosystems that allow women not only to participate but to influence national priorities in industry, governance, science, and public policy.

 Ultimately, the story of India’s development will be incomplete without the full participation of its women.
 International Women’s Day is not just a moment to celebrate achievements; it is a call to reaffirm a collective commitment to invest in women’s potential, leadership, and aspirations.